Rafting, Fishing & Hot Springs

 When you want to explore the great outdoors with your four-legged best friend, Grand County is the place to go.
-With countless dog-friendly hiking trails located throughout our wilderness areas, you'll never have to leave your furry friends at home again.
+With countless dog-friendly hiking trails and scenic drives located throughout our wilderness areas, you'll never have to leave your furry friends at home again.

 Here are some of our favorite dog-friendly hikes in Grand County that feature epic views and unbeatable scenery along the way.
 Please note that all pets must be leashed and under control when hiking in wilderness areas.